Ask - /faq/6250/seeking-medical-assistance-for-international-students/Go back a step

 - You may be recommended to return for a follow up appointment.

 Hospitals or emergency departments

-It is appropriate to go to the Emergency Department at a hospital if you are seriously injured or ill, particularly if it occurs after usual business hours.
-You can phone 000 for an ambulance, or attend an Emergency Department at the public hospital closest to you.
+It is appropriate to go to the Emergency Department at a hospital if you are seriously injured or ill, particularly if it occurs outside of usual business hours.
+If currently in Australia, you can phone 000 for an ambulance or attend an Emergency Department at the public hospital closest to you.